 A Lineage of Listening

-To hear, we must be taught to hear and to be taught to hear, we must be listened to.
-This explains the success, the necessity, of therapists and counseling of all kinds.
-Yet we are not as hungry as we think to be heard.
+To hear, we must be taught to hear, and to be taught to hear, we must be listened to.
+This explains the success and necessity of therapists and counseling of all kinds.
+Yet, we are not as hungry as we think to be heard.
 Our true hunger is to be able to listen.
-To intimately listen and hear the cosmos, our whole life and all that we are and all that it is saying.
-We just haven’t much been heard, so we’ve become patterned to not know how to listen.
+To intimately listen and hear the cosmos, our whole life and all that we are and all it is saying.

 Suggested Divination Meanings

 What is pushing/pulling on me, and where is it pushing/pulling me?

 Is it more effective right now to push or to pull?

 If I am still, where am I drawn to move?
 If I am moving, where can I find a still point?